nmmmnu/HM4/README.md

 However if you just want to load data, is much faster to use SkipList and sort just before store it on the disk.

 VectorList also have much low memory consumption, so you can fit 30-40% more data in same memory.
-For this same reason, at least theoretically, UnrolledSkipList perform less cach misses.